akkartik/mu/Readme.md

   3:integer <- add 1:integer, 2:integer
 ```

-You shouldn't rely on the specific address mu chooses for a variable, but it
+You shouldn't rely on the specific address Mu chooses for a variable, but it
 will be unique (other variables won't clobber it) and consistent (all mentions
 of the name will map to the same address inside a function).